 - Cherry Creek Arts Festival traditionally occurs in early July in the shopping and business neighborhood known as Cherry Creek.
 Hundreds of artists from around the globe display their work for admirations and purchase.

 - A Taste of Colorado is held on Labor Day weekend and is a great time to try unique brews and bites with over 50 unique vendors.

 - There are several multi-artist music festivals in and close to Denver during summer including Grandoozy, Juneteenth, and many more.

 - Coors Field and the hometown Rockies can be enjoyed all summer long.
 If you aren’t a baseball fan, you can hang out at the rooftop at Coors Field.

-During spring flowers begin to open up, wildlife wakes up, and the city comes back to life after winter.
+During spring, flowers begin to open up, wildlife awakens, and the city comes back to life after winter.
 If you love snow and all the activities that come with it, spring is your ideal time to visit Denver.
 (That said, if you don’t like precipitation, spring is not the right time to visit Denver.)
 March is Denver’s snowiest month at more than 11 inches, and May is Denver’s rainiest month.
 Temperatures are comfortable during mid- and late spring, which allows you to take part in plenty of outdoor activities.